It is a strange phenomenon in today’s church. Many recognize that there are rules regulating worship.

 - The matter of supporting the cause of God in its various needs is unquestionably a sacred obligation.

-- The specific objects of reception, involved in rendering that responsibility, are a matter of judgment.
+- The specific use of received funds through this responsibility is a matter of judgment.

 - The general procedure for carrying out financial obligations is prescribed.

-- It is better to motivate by love than by coercion, when at all possible.
+- It is better to motivate by love than by coercion, when possible.

 Professor Hodge of Princeton Theological Seminary once observed: